 You should not need to worry about communications infrastructure During Ranthambore trip.
 There are communication facilities available almost all hotels in Ranthambore including e- mail, phone calls service, Wi-Fi, internet access, video conference etc. Mostly Hotels in Ranthambore offers their own facilities of communication to guests, which can use in country or abroad.
 Most of them have tie ups with the local telephone Exchange operators to get your call through using the conference utility.
 Even if these all options are not working then there are phone booths available with an overseas dialing facility in town area, which may be around 10-15 minutes drive from wherever you stay.

 Take adequate precautions before traveling in the sun.
-Bring sunscreen lotion, Mosquito repellent (More so in summer than winter) ,dark glasses, sunshades or a wide brimmed hat, Water Bottles, Pen and notebook.
-Binoculars will be of great help while observing the animals.
-Bring essential medication, Antiseptic Cream since brand names of medicines available in India may differ from the medication you may normally take.
-If you plan to take a lot of photographs, bring enough reels of film or additional memory cards for your digital equipment.
-Bring extra sets of batteries for your cameras, particularly if they use non-standard batteries.
+Bring sunscreen lotion, Mosquito repellent (More so in summer than winter), dark sun glasses, a wide brimmed hat or sunshades in summer, carry water bottles, Pen and notebook for animals check list.
+Carry binoculars, it will helpful while observing the flora and fauna.
+Bring some necessary medication, since brand names of medicines available in India.
+You can carry also morally antiseptic cream.
+If you plan to take a lot of wildlife photographs, do not forget to bring extra memory card or substantial reels for your digital devices.
+You should also keep some extra set of batteries in your camera bag with using non-standard batteries.

 Rules for Photo Equipments